Jack5079/branding/README.md

-# jack5079, nxt, jackbot, glock games, tripleselect, & 5079.ml branding
+# jack5079, nxt, nxtbot, jackbot, glock games, tripleselect, & 5079.ml branding

 why do i have so many of these holy shit